xuantengh/rocm-build/README.md

 This repository contains the automatic scripts to build AMD ROCm software stack for heterogenous computing.

+Change the install directory and ROCm version in `common.sh`.
+Run the shell script **one by one** as the prefix numbers follow the dependency order.

 ```bash
 # run with root to install amdgpu driver
 ./driver.sh